zesk/zesk/docs/zesk.sh.md

 ### `zesk.sh`

+`zesk.sh` checks to see if php is within the the $PATH, then runs `zesk-command.php` with all command line argumentes passed through.

+### `zesk-command.php`

-`zesk.sh` primarily searches from the current working directory up to the root to find a **zesk application file** which has the extension `.application.inc`, and then passes it as the first parameter to `zesk-command.php`, along with the other arguments passed to this shell script.
+`zesk-command.php` processes the command line arguments to set up the initial state for the command, then searches from the current working directory up to the root to find a **zesk application file** which has the extension `.application.inc`, loads it, then processes additional arguments to the command.

-If multiple files exist in same directory with the extension, it uses the first one alphabetically. (e.g. `aardvarks.application.inc` instead of `zebra.application.inc`)
+When finding the application.inc file, if multiple files exist in same directory with the extension, it uses the first one alphabetically. (e.g. `aardvarks.application.inc` instead of `zebra.application.inc`)

 This command understands a single parameter `--search directory` which switches to a different directory to begin the search for a **zesk application file**.

-The command also allows for the default extension to be modified with a shell global `zesk_root_files` which should be in the form:

-	export zesk_root_files='*.zeskapp'
-	zesk globals

-### `zesk-command.php`

 Runs your command in PHP.
 This command can take a variety of parameters, as follows:

     --set name[=value]   Set a zesk global
 	--unset name         Unset a zesk global
-	--cd                 Change to a directory
-	--config file        Load a configuration file
+	--cd                 Change to a directory (uses to find *.application.inc files if --search is not specified) --search             Search this directory for *.application.inc files --config file        Load a configuration file
 	--*variable_name*    Toggle a zesk global as a boolean /path/to/file        Include a file (determined by slash)